 10 Facts About New Year’s Eve

-Time to swap calendars: New Year’s Eve is rapidly approaching, with billions of people eagerly (or maybe not-so-eagerly) awaiting the birth of a new year and a new decade.
+Time to swap calendars: This New Year’s Eve more than ever, billions of people are eagerly awaiting a new, and hopefully less difficult, year.
 Read on for some fascinating facts about the final night of the year and how we celebrate it—whether it's with champagne, pickles, or red underwear.

 1. New Year's Eve owes a lot to the Romans.